 Unit density

-The 48 apartment units fall beyond the maximum 17 units per acre allowed by R3 zoning; however, Planning and Zoning Director Jeff Briggs explained that the three Welbourne Avenue lots were the subject of a 2010 settlement allowing 25 units per acre.
+The 48 apartment units fall beyond the maximum 17 units per acre allowed by R3 zoning; however, Planning & Zoning Director Jeff Briggs explained that the three Welbourne Avenue lots were the subject of a 2010 settlement allowing 25 units per acre.
 The property is also considered a “non-conforming use” with a total of 28, 500-square-foot apartments built in the 1950’s – known as the Dan Hunter Apartments – currently on site.
 Under the Zoning Code, the city may allow the redevelopment of another non-conforming use if it is deemed a community benefit.

 Commercial frontage